-Pour mixture into the prepared baking dish, and place it on a shallow baking pan in the middle of the oven.
+Pour mixture into the prepared baking dish (or ramekins), and place it on a shallow baking pan in the middle of the oven.
 Pour enough hot water into the shallow baking dish to come 2/3 of the way up the outsides of the baking dish.

 Bake until a knife inserted close to the center comes out clean, usually about 2 to 2 1/2 hours.
 Remove from oven and remove from the water bath and let cool slightly.
 You can also put this in your slow cooker on low for six to eight hours, or on high for two to three hours.
 If you use the slow cooker, don't worry about the water bath.